Please send e-mail to maurastephens1 AT gmail DOT com.

 simultaneously operating an organic farm called Isle of Ewe in central New

 York State.
 For many years her climb up the ladder at the magazine was a journalistic dream, and would prepare her well for running later editorial ventures.
-Learning from great editors including Lynn Povich (author of The Good Girls Revolt: How the Women of Newsweek Sued Their Bosses and Changed the Workplace, the book on which the Amazon Prime series Good Girls Revolt is based), she worked on stories as varied as the wars in Lebanon and Central America, the "troubles" in Northern Ireland, South African apartheid and its dismantling, the quincentennial of the arrival of Europeans in the "New World," the Japanese stock market, and the beginninng of the age of AIDS.
+Learning from great editors including Lynn Povich (author of The Good Girls Revolt: How the Women of Newsweek Sued Their Bosses and Changed the Workplace, the book on which the too-short-lived Amazon Prime series Good Girls Revolt was based), she worked on stories as varied as the wars in Lebanon and Central America, the "troubles" in Northern Ireland, South African apartheid and its dismantling, the quincentennial of the arrival of Europeans in the "New World," the Japanese stock market, and the early years of the AIDS epidemic.
+In her free time she also ran a small editorial direction business, with a clientele that primarily included nonprofit agencies and civic organizations.
+In this full-service business, with her clients and some freelance help she designed, wrote, edited, and produced such publications as educational booklets, annual reports, white papers, and public relations materials; she also edited master's theses, doctoral dissertations, and other academic papers.

 During her years on the farm, she grew or traded with neighbors for almost of all her family's food (except rice, spices, and tropical fruits).
+Splitting her time between a place where all the cuisines of the world were available (NYC at Newsweek) and the farm, where she had all sorts of northeastern-US fruits, vegetables, grains, and forest foods to choose from, she became an accomplished and innovative chef.
 When she had to leave the farm to live in cities for a while, she studied horticulture and landscape design at Philadelphia's Morris Arboretum (through U of Pennsylvania) and later the New York Botanical Garden.

 Weeks before the March 2003 invasion of Iraq,